 This is what a member of the market community will be the focus of the journey.
 For example, are you trying to understand the customer journey for large established global manufacturers or a particular group of emerging niche manufacturers?

-Select the journey stage
+Select the customer journey stage

 Mapping the entire end-to-end journey can be a very daunting undertaking.
 By using existing data, such as customer satisfaction data that reveals potential breaking points, voice of customer data about buying preferences, sales data such as win/loss analysis, marketing data related to what did or didn’t produce action, and so on you can identify the most important sub-journeys or stage within the overall journey.
 Many journey stages fall into one of these common four sub journeys: Pre-sales/Demand Gen; Sales/The Journey of the Deal; Consumption/ The Journey of Usage and Community/The Post-Sales Experience.

-Choose the persona(s)
+Choose the persona(s) for customer journey

 Different personas may approach a sub-journey differently.
 They may have different motivations and may react differently to situations.
 Innovative Ivan may be far more flexible and experimental in a beta test situation than Cautious Carl.
 The type of content and touchpoints, their order and frequency may vary significantly even though both Ivan and Carl are VPs of Manufacturing at large global companies.
 Each persona should reflect a type of prospect or specific customer you can easily recognize.
 If you haven’t developed personas, take this step first.
 Learn more about personas, their value, and how they differ from roles and profiles.